Coupled Depth Learning: Abstract

 \section{Abstract}

 In this paper we propose a method for estimating depth from a single image using a coarse to fine approach.
-We argue that modeling the fine depth details is easier after a coarse depth map is computed.
-We express the global depth map of an image as a linear combination of a depth basis learned from examples.
-The depth basis captures spatial and statistical regularities and reduces the problem of coarse depth estimation to the task of predicting the input-specific coefficients in the linear combination, which are much fewer than the number of pixels.
+We argue that modeling the fine depth details is easier after a coarse depth map has been computed.
+We express a global (coarse) depth map of an image as a linear combination of a depth basis learned from training examples.
+The depth basis captures spatial and statistical regularities and reduces the problem of global depth estimation to the task of predicting the input-specific coefficients in the linear combination.
 This is formulated as a regression problem from a holistic representation of the image.
 Crucially, the depth basis and the regression function are {\bf coupled} and jointly optimized by our learning scheme.
 We demonstrate that this results in a significant improvement in accuracy compared to direct regression of depth pixel values or approaches learning the depth basis disjointly from the regression function.
-This global estimation is then used as a guidance by a local refinement method that introduces depth details that could not be captured at the coarse level.
+The global depth estimate is then used as a guidance by a local refinement method that introduces depth details that were not captured at the global level.
 Experiments on the NYUv2 and KITTI datasets show that our method outperforms the existing state-of-the-art at a considerably lower computational cost for both training and testing.